Panduleni Itula: 2019 Presidential candidacy

 Despite being a SWAPO member since 1971, Itula declared his intentions to run for presidency in the 2019 Namibian general election as an independent candidate.
 He subsequently received threats of expulsion from SWAPO.
 The party cautioned Itula that they had already fielded Hage Geingob as its candidate for state president at its contested elective congress in 2017.
 Itula, however, downplayed the warning, citing that the ruling party at the moment did not have a legitimate candidate for the presidential and National Assembly elections, as it has violated the constitution in the events leading up to the congress in 2017, and also does not have a legitimate disciplinary structure to hold members accountable for violating the party's constitution, thus maintaining that he would not resign from the party despite the threats of expulsion.

-In addition to that, Itula had previously called for the resignation of former health minister Bernard Haufiku as well as SWAPO Secretary General Sophia Shaningwa in January 2019, claiming that she was "not fit for the job".
+Itula had previously called for the resignation of former health minister Bernard Haufiku as well as SWAPO Secretary General Sophia Shaningwa in January 2019, claiming that she was "not fit for the job".

 The Namibian Economic Freedom Fighters (NEFF), as well as the Republican Party (RP), both without a realistic chance in the previous election, withdrew their presidential candidates in early November and instead endorsed Itula.
 Itula finished second in the presidential election, gathering 29.4% of the votes.
 His candidacy was the main reason for the loss of votes for Hage Geingob compared to the previous election, in which he nevertheless won a second term in office.
 Because his independent candidacy was seen as "disruptive behaviour by not accepting the party's choice of Geingob as its sole candidate in the 2019 presidential election", Itula was expelled from SWAPO in March 2020.